VI. Scholastic Regulations

 Eligibility for financial aid, NCAA Division I sports, etc. may be predicated on different satisfactory progress requirements.
 Information on those requirements should be directed to the appropriate office on campus and should not be confused with this academic policy.

-- The maximum number of credit hours for which an undergraduate student may register in a Fall Semester or Spring Semester, based on her/his academic standing, is as follows:
+- The maximum number of credit hours for which an undergraduate student may register in a Fall Semester or Spring Semester, based on their academic standing, is as follows:

 Schedule Load Good 21 credit hours Warning 16 credit hours Probation 14 credit hours

-- The maximum number of credit hours for which an undergraduate student may register in a regular Summer Session, based on her/his academic standing, is as follows:
+- The maximum number of credit hours for which an undergraduate student may register in a regular Summer Session, based on their academic standing, is as follows:

 Schedule Load Good 16 credit hours Warning 14credit hours Probation 12 credit hours